stoneface86/trackerboy/BUILD.md

  * C/C++ compiler with the C++17 standard or later
  * CMake
  * Portaudio
- * wxWidgets (version 3.0.0 and later)
+ * Qt5

 Portaudio is included in the repo as a git submodule, to use add `--recursive` when cloning this repo or do a `git submodule update --init` before running CMake.

-In order to build the main ui, you will need to install wxWidgets on your development machine.
+In order to build the main ui, you will need to install Qt5 on your development machine.
-Windows users may need to specify the install location manually when configuring. (cmake variables wxWidgets_LIB_DIR and wxWidgets_ROOT_DIR).
+Windows users may need to specify the install location manually when configuring. (cmake variable Qt5_DIR).

 ## Compilers